-We study a decision problem that emerges from the area of spatial reasoning, but that is also of interest to the area of computational algebraic geometry.
-This decision problem concerns the use of constraint calculi in qualitative spatial reasoning.
-One such qualitative calculus describes polylines in the plane by means of their double-cross matrix.
-In such a matrix, the relative position (or orientation) of each pairs of line segments of a polyline is expresses by means of a 4-tuple, whose entries come from the set $\{-, 0, +\}$.
-However, not any $N \times N$ matrix of 4-tuples from $\{-, 0, +\}$ is the double-cross matrix of a polyline with N line segments.
-This gives rise to the following decision problem: given an $N \times N$ matrix of 4-tuples from $\{-, 0, +\}$, decide whether it is the double-cross matrix of a polyline with N line segments, and if it is, given an example of a polyline that realises the matrix.

-It is known that this problem is decidable, but it is NP-hard and the best, known algorithms have exponential time complexity.
-In this paper, we give polynomial time algorithms for the case where the attention is restricted to polylines in which consecutive line segments make angles that are multiples of 90° or 45°, respectively.
-For the more complicated case of 45°-polylines, we also introduce the polar-coordinate representation of double-cross matrices.
+We study a decision problem, that emerges from the area of spatial reasoning.
+This decision problem concerns the description of polylines in the plane by means of their double-cross matrix.
+In such a matrix, the relative position of each pair of line segments in a polyline is expressed by means of a 4-tuple over $\{-,0,+\}$.
+However, not any such matrix of 4-tuples is the double-cross matrix of a polyline.
+This gives rise to the decision problem: given a matrix of such 4-tuples, decide whether it is the double-cross matrix of a polyline.
+This problem is decidable, but it is NP-hard.
+In this paper, we give polynomial-time algorithms for the cases where consecutive line segments in a polyline make angles that are multiples of 90° or 45° and for the case where, apart from an input matrix, the successive angles of a polyline are also given as input.